andreprolo/rusty_pong/readme.md

 <hr>

 ## Running the game
-You can [click here](https://github.com/andreprolo/rusty_pong/releases) to download the executable for your Windows.
+You can [click here](https://github.com/andreprolo/rusty_pong/releases) to download the executable for Windows.

 Or, you can [install rust](https://www.rust-lang.org/) and simply clone the respository and then execute the code with `cargo run`: